centrifugal/centrifuge-dart/README.md

 ## Usage in background

 When a mobile application goes to the background there are OS-specific limitations for established persistent connections - which can be silently closed shortly.
 Thus in most cases you need to disconnect from a server when app moves to the background and connect again when app goes to the foreground.

+## Alternative SDK

+See also [PlugFox/spinify](https://github.com/PlugFox/spinify) for an alternative Dart (Flutter) real-time client SDK implementation.

 ## Instructions for maintainers/contributors